MOST BEAUTIFUL PLACES IN CHILE TO VISIT

 Chiloe has a unique culture, cuisine, and UNESCO churches.
 There are two main towns Castro and Ancud.
 We liked the second more.

-The best things on the island are nature related; go to see penguin colony, hike in Chiloe National park where you can spot dolphins in the water, seals chilling on the beach, or even pygmy glue whales.
+The best things on the island are nature-related; go to see penguin colony, hike in Chiloe National park where you can spot dolphins in the water, seals chilling on the beach, or even pygmy blue whales.

 O’Higgins Glacier is located in Southern Patagonia – at the far end of Carretera Austral.

 The only options to see it are to take a boat cruise from Villa O’Higgins or to do a 4-day hike.

-Either way allows you to be one of the very few people who see the O’Higgins glacier.
+Be one of the very few people who see the O’Higgins Glacier.
 If you decide to do a hike, you won’t regret it though sometimes it can be tough due to unpredictable Patagonian weather.
 As a reward, you get stunning views from the trail over turquoise O’Higgins lake and the blue-grey glacier.

 Unlike famous Torres del Paine, very few people do this hike every year, though the trail is marked quite well, and there are no dangerous animals in the area.

 Due to its remote location, you can get here by cruise boat or ferry both leave from Villa O’Higgins.

 What do you think?
 Which are the best places to visit in Chile in your opinion?
 Have we missed some beautiful places in Chile on the list?
 Let us know!

 About the Authors